aquasecurity/tracee/docs/docs/flags/stores.1.md

 ### Process Store Options

 - **process**: Enable the process tree store with default settings.
-When enabled, Tracee will maintain a tree of processes and threads for enrichment of events.
+When enabled, Tracee will maintain a tree of processes and threads for enrichment of events. **Note: Process tree is enabled by default.**

 - **process.max-processes**=*size*: Enable the process tree store and set the maximum number of processes to cache in the process tree.
-Default is 32768.
+Default is 10000.
 This is an LRU cache that will evict least recently accessed entries when full. **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.

 - **process.max-threads**=*size*: Enable the process tree store and set the maximum number of threads to cache in the process tree.
 Default is 0 (thread tracking disabled to save memory).
 This is an LRU cache that will evict least recently accessed entries when full. **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.